 - Providing trained technical staff to give support in the office and out on site

-- Achieving independent product accreditations such as BBA and ETA certificates
+- Achieving independent product accreditations such as agrement (such as BBA and BDA) and ETA certificates

 - Developing their own approved contractor schemes and providing full training for these contractors